 - what and how do I request deletion of my personal data?

-And – now we can use plugins, services or our own policy (like we’re creating today) to get informed consent, which by definition, is far more inline with the intent of the law.
+And – now we can use plugins, hosted services or our own policy (like we’re creating today) to get informed consent, which by definition, is far more inline with the intent of the law.
 The services are no longer cost prohibitive – a lot of services offer free plans for websites with little traffic.

 We now recommend starting with the default WordPress privacy policy template and editing it as noted below.